 Crime data is notoriously problematic to work with.
 When working with any data set, one of the first steps should be thinking critically about its biography.
-As Catherine d’Ignazio explains, data appears to be straightforward information but has always been separated from the context of its collection.
-With crime data then, we face issues of police priorities and dispatch schedules, issues around reported crimes, as well as inconsistent laws across municipalities.
+As Catherine d’Ignazio explains, data appears to be straightforward information but is always separated from the context of its collection.
+With crime data then, we face issues of over-policing, regional priorities and dispatch schedules, issues around reported crimes, as well as inconsistent practices and laws across municipalities.

 We designed an application concept that would integrate crime data into Google Maps.
 The application would allow users to set their own crime routing preferences and local (Seattle) crime data could be used to plan a route.

 The application could also be turned to “Aware Mode,” providing discreet vibration feedback when the user enters a high crime area so that they could be notified without needing to look at a device screen.

 We approached this project through iterative design.
 Validating ideas quickly seemed especially relevant when balancing a potential user desire with the ethical considerations of neighborhood stigmatization.

 In our user evaluations, we focused on Route Aware’s usability and desirability by testing:

 2. An interactive prototype

 We understood that our proposed application raises issues of neighborhood stigmatization.
 Areas with high crime may also be impoverished areas comprised of members of historically marginalized communities.
 We wanted to match city‐dwellers desire for extra knowledge around safety while mitigating neighborhood stigmatization to the greatest extent possible.
 Through the design process, it became evident that it would be challenging to balance.